Here is a list of winter sports you can enjoy in Washington State, including popular sports such as skiing, ice skating, and snowboarding.

 Snowmobiling

 Snowmobiling is one of Washington State’s most popular winter recreational activities.
+There are approximately 80 Sno-Parks designated primarily for snowmobiling.
 There are over 3,500 miles of groomed and marked snowmobile trails.
-Most of these trails are on public lands (National Forests, Bureau of Land Management, Washington DNR, State Parks), managed through the Washington State Parks in cooperation with many other public and private entities.
+Most of these trails are on public lands (National Forests, Bureau of Land Management, Washington DNR), managed through Washington State Parks in cooperation with many other public and private entities.

 Here is more information about where to ride and rent snowmobiles in Washington State:

-Motor Toys in Cle Elum, Washington (about 85 miles east of Seattle on I-90) offers rentals and guided tours by snowmobile, as well as ATVs and scooters in warmer weather.
+- Motor Toy Rentals & Tours in Cle Elum, Washington (about 85 miles east of Seattle on I-90) offers rentals and guided tours by snowmobile, as well as ATVs and scooters in warmer weather.

-Leavenworth, Washington (about 135 miles east of Seattle on I-90) is a popular location for an introduction to snowmobiling and offers snowmobile rentals.
+- Leavenworth, Washington (about 135 miles east of Seattle on I-90) is a popular location for an introduction to snowmobiling and offers snowmobile rentals in addition to other Recreation in Winter (leavenworth.org)

 But wait, there’s more!